Taal Volcano: Pre-20th century recorded eruptions

 The Main Crater began experiencing further activity on August 11, 1749, and its eruptions were particularly violent (VEI = 4) until 1753.
-Then came the great 200-day eruption of 1754, Taal Volcano's greatest recorded eruption, which lasted from May 15 to December 12.
+Then came the 6 month long eruption of 1754, Taal Volcano's greatest recorded eruption, which lasted from May 15 to December 12.
 The eruption caused the relocation of the towns of Tanauan, Taal, Lipa and Sala.
 The Pansipit River was blocked, causing the water level in the lake to rise.
 Father Bencuchillo stated that of Taal, "nothing was left...except the walls of the church and convent...everything was buried beneath a layer of stones, mud, and ashes".
+After lake was blocked, some fish adapted to the freshwater environment such as the Sardinella tawilis.

 After the great eruption, Taal Volcano remained quiet for 54 years besides from a minor eruption in 1790.
 Not until March 1808 did another big eruption occur.
 While this outbreak was not as violent as the one in 1754, the immediate vicinity was covered with ashes to a depth of 84 cm.
 The eruption brought great changes in the interior of the crater, according to chroniclers of that time.
 According to Friar Miguel Saderra Maso, "Before [the eruption], the bottom looked very deep and seemed unfathomable, but at the bottom, a liquid mass was seen in continual ebullition.
 After the eruption, the crater had widened and the pond within it had been reduced to one-third and the rest of the crater floor was higher and dry enough to walk over it.
 The height of the crater walls has diminished and near the center of the new crater floor, a little hill that continually emitted smoke.
 On its sides were several wells, one of which was especially remarkable for its size."